vonchristian/ledger_engine/README.md

 # Ledger Engine

-## Proof of concept to implement double-entry accounting for:
+## Proof of concept to implement a ledger for:
 1. Tracking movement of money
 2. Computing balances of an account
 3. Auditing entries to an account